Dear Creative Grads

 Advertising, Film, Art, Design, Photography, Writing

 You did it!
 You graduated!
 So what’s next?
 You might be thinking?
 What can I do with my creative degree?
 I remember when I graduated 4 years ago with my degree in Digital Media Studies, people asked me “so, what are going to do now?”
 It took me a long time to finally work in my my profession.
-Many people don’t know, but I go to bed every night around 2am because I’m consistently researching and improving my skills!
+Many people don’t know, but I go to bed every night around 2 am because I’m consistently researching and improving my skills!
 I don’t want to get left behind in the creative world.
 Design trends change often, and your job as a creative is to RESEARCH and IMPROVE your skills.
 Is up to you!
 If you put in the work then the work will come to you!
 At 31 years old, I never stop learning from other amazing designers and creatives!

+Take an internship in your field vs. full-time position in another field.
 If you really love what you do then don’t stop!
-If you really are passionate about the field you receive your degree in then don’t settle.
-If you really believe you were destine to work in that field then don’t change your mind.
+If you really are passionate about the field you received your degree in then don’t settle.
+If you really believe you were destined to work in that field then don’t change your mind.
 However, if a door opens up at company that you really want to work at in another position, then of course take it!
 It’s all about making connections!

+Consider the option to continue your education with an advance degree.
 So, I decided to continue my education because I felt like I had more things to learn in the creative world.
-I wasn’t done yet with my education.
-I didn’t know that I wanted to pursue an advance degree until I came back from a Florida Trip and decided that I needed to submit my application.
-If you really want to gain more experience in your field and increase your cash flow then consider taking this route.
+I discovered that I wasn’t done with my education.
+I really didn’t know that I wanted to pursue an advance degree until I came back from a Florida Trip and decided that I needed to submit my application.
+So, if you really want to gain more experience in your field and increase your cash flow then consider taking this route.

-After graduate school I went to so many meet-ups in the technology area around Houston to pitch my magazine to people!
+You can join local groups with other recent graduates to discuss tips and tricks.
+After graduate school, I visited so many meet-ups in the technology area around Houston to pitch my magazine to people!
 It was so much fun and terrifying at the same time!
 Consider meet-ups to meet new people.

-This is good because when you volunteer at a business or organization they sometimes will offer you a position in-time.
+Volunteer your time if you can, if you want to gain more experience.
+This can be good because when you volunteer at a business or organization they sometimes will offer you a position in time.
 Consider volunteering in your community to give back or reach out to some global organizations.
-You could also volunteer your time remotely too if you have skills in social media, graphics and etc.
+You could also volunteer your time remotely too if you have skills in social media, graphics and other computer skills.

+Get a mentor, these are the people that you can learn new things and grow.
 After I graduated from college, I didn’t have a mentor until a year and half later.
 I meet my mentor at Lakewood Church.
 She’s probably the best mentor I ever had!
-She gives me advice about my career, she’s prayers for me whenever I requests, she includes me on projects (I’m her graphic designer) and she has the best heart.
-Find a mentor that you can learn from and gain an awesome friendship and relationship too!
+She gives me advice about my career, she prays for me whenever I requests, she includes me on projects (I’m her graphic designer on a project-to-project basis) and she has the best heart.
+Find a mentor that you can learn from and gain an awesome friendship too!

-Just because you graduated doesn’t mean you can quit reading or visiting the library or bookstores.
-Once there, find some self-help and inspiration books that will keep you motivated on your journey.
+Continue to read about people or things that inspire you.
+Just because you graduated college doesn’t mean you can quit reading or stop visiting the library or bookstores.
+Once there, find some self-help and inspirational books that will keep you motivated on your journey.

-7. Go FOR IT!
+7. GO FOR IT

 8. HAVE PATIENCE

-If it’s taking longer than 6 months to land a job in your creative field, I would suggests that you ask for help.
+If it’s taking longer than 6 months to land a job in your creative field, I would suggest that you ask for help.
 Go back to your university and visit a career counsel to help you with your goals, resume and perspective.
 This can really help!

 Click here to download a Instagram Story Q&A and don’t forget to share!